 All shipments of chemical or radiological materials MUST be shipped by EHS personnel.
 Unregulated materials on dry ice can also be shipped by EHS upon request.
-The lab will provide a PTAO or FedEx account number to EHS to pay for shipping costs.
+The lab will provide an appropriate worktag or FedEx account number to EHS to pay for shipping costs.

 Dry Ice only

 |Unregulated biological materials (e.g., proteins, antibodies, DNA) that must be shipped frozen on dry ice

 |EHS personnel upon request4

 Trained shipper in lab or department4

 |Radioligands, radioactively labeled materials, tissues, medical devices, instruments and articles etc.

 |EHS personnel only4